Nikki Haley announces 2024 US presidential bid

 Some Washington watchers speculated that her announcement might prompt a stampede from rivals such as Florida Governor Ron DeSantis and Trump's vice president Mike Pence.

 "But that shouldn't come as a surprise.
-The Washington establishment has failed us over and over and over again."
+The Washington establishment has failed us over and over and over again," she said.

 mlm/bgs